Kyosse/challmaker/Category/Steganography/LiSt Files/challenge.md

 ## Adaptation

 In this configuration I consider this challenge easy.
 It is still possible to modify it in effort to make it easier or more difficult.
-In the list of elements that would be pertinant to modify ther is :
+Here the list of settings that would be pertinant to modify :

 * Title
 * Chall desc
-* Number of folder (dertmine by the number of sentence in the variable [self.__messages](create_chall.py))
+* Number of folder (correspond to the number of sentence in the variable [self.__messages](create_chall.py))
 * Length of the filenames
 * Content of the files
 * Type of char for the filenames